 In Wau, South Sudan, inter-ethnic divisions are a key source of violent conflict.
-Saferworld and partners are working with youth groups from protection of civilian sites and communities to build bridges between ethnic groups amongst the on-going hostility.
+Saferworld and partners are working with youth groups from protection of civilian sites and communities to build bridges between ethnic groups among the ongoing hostility.

 Located in north-western South Sudan, Wau Town in Wau State has a history of violent inter- and intra-communal clashes.
-Following the outbreak of civil war in 2013, Wau’s diverse makeup of Dinka and Fartit (an umbrella category comprising more than 15 small tribes) ethnicities has resulted in deep communal division between supporters of Fartit rebels and Dinka-dominated government forces, such as the Sudan People’s Liberation Army (SPLA).
+Following the outbreak of civil war in 2013, Wau’s diverse makeup of Dinka and Fartit (an umbrella category comprising more than 15 small tribes) ethnicities has resulted in deep communal division between Fartit tribe who are alleged to support rebels and the government-supporting Dinka.

 On 24 June 2016, a fresh eruption of violence between the two sides displaced thousands of Fartit community members.
 Arriving from Fartit-dominated areas including Jebel Kheir, Nazareth, Bazia Jedid and Hai Gezira in Wau state, the displaced settled in a newly established United Nations Mission in South Sudan (UNMISS) protection of civilian (PoC) site.
 Since, interaction between the two ethnic groups has remained problematic.
 In Wau Town, the Fartit youth of the PoC site and the Dinka youth of Wau town have been spurring rivalries by circulating rumours about the other side, and engaging in worsening levels of violence including targeted attacks.